 “Then why not get back to it?”

 I dreamed, in that moment, that I had become detached from my physical body.
-I dreamed of jumping out the window, leaving the vibrating headache behind and running until I came to a stop and stood atop of the city, just where the fog met its end, as cool breeze brushed my stunned face sending my hair into a frenzy.
+I dreamed of jumping out the window, leaving the vibrating headache behind and running until I came to a stop and stood atop of the city, just where the fog met its end, a cool breeze brushed my stunned face that sent my hair into a frenzy.
 I felt it, I felt it all, I smelled it all, I tasted the mountain air, but I wasn’t in control.
 My dream was cruel, it only allowed me to see what it wanted me see rather than let me run free through the cotton fields of clouds I often dreamed of.
-I wasn’t disappointed, I was already spoiled enough, but happy.
+I wasn’t disappointed, I had been spoiled enough.

 The view was numinous, but awe was winning.
 I finally came to when my closed lips opened and my throat gave way to sound.